ghassanarnouk/Hello-Tcl/README.md

 Comments can be written using a hash_(#) sign in the beginning.

 Multiline or block comment is written using "if" with condition "0".
+Note that the syntax has to match the example.
 An example is given below:

 ```tcl